anupkalburgi/olgish/docs/Week_2.md

 - Why do we care that it actually takes time
 - Now that we know we care about why computers take time, we need a way of measuring how long they take, how do we measure them

-### Day 2 - Tuesday
+### Day 2 Tuesday
+- recursion and how that works

+### Day 3 - Practice Canceled, Oversleeping

+### Day 4 - Wednesday
-- How to measure growth
+- How to measure growth, how do we represent it
-- what is the way to prove it

 ####  Insertion Sort
 Code in python-code dir